Nova Scotia Progressive Conservatives hold convention to select new party leader

 HALIFAX — The five candidates vying to become the next leader of Nova Scotia’s Progressive Conservatives gave their final pitches to hundreds of delegates gathered at the party’s leadership convention in Halifax on Friday.

-Tory caucus members Tim Houston, John Lohr and Elizabeth Smith-McCrossin, Cape Breton Regional Municipality Mayor Cecil Clarke and Julie Chaisson, executive director of the Halifax Seaport Market, are vying to succeed former PC leader Jamie Baillie.
+Tory caucus member Tim Houston, John Lohr and Elizabeth Smith-McCrossin, Cape Breton Regional Municipality Mayor Cecil Clarke and Julie Chaisson, executive director of the Halifax Seaport Market, are vying to succeed former leader Jamie Baillie.

 The leadership race started when Baillie announced he would step down as leader last November, then resigned in January amid unspecified allegations of inappropriate behaviour.